 “Everybody’s making mistakes,” Moore said.
 “Attention to detail has to be better.”

+In the last three games, the Tigers have turned the football over 13 times.
+In the last two games, Massillon has seen five of its turnovers turned into opposing points.
 The interesting thing was, it was a 14-7 Big Red lead midway through the second quarter after Keyshawn Watson took a pass and outran the defense for a 59-yard catch-and-run from Seth Blankenship.
 That score was set up when Jeff Koch stepped in front of a Steubenville pass in the end zone for an interception.

 That was one of the few big plays Massillon’s offense could muster.
 The Tigers, after posting 548 yards on 90 plays in a 48-41 loss to Warren Harding last week, finished with 366 yards on 61 plays Friday night.

 Watson also had an 18-yard touchdown run with 10:19 left to make it 42-14.
 Austin Jasinski also caught a 70-yard touchdown pass midway through the fourth to make it 42-21.